 AlohaAir Small Dehumidifier with Night Light

 AlohaAir’s 34-ounce tank makes it a smart pick for small, damp spaces.
-You can use it in your bedroom, bathroom, RV, or closet, and it covers up to 200 square feet while pulling out as much as 280ml of moisture per day.
-It runs quietly at 35dB, so it won’t disturb your sleep.
-You’ll also appreciate the 7-color night light, which adds a soft glow.
-The built-in handle helps you move it easily, and the transparent tank lets you check water levels fast.
-It shuts off automatically when full, so you can leave it running safely.
+You can use it in your bedroom, bathroom, RV, or closet, and it covers up to 200 square feet while pulling out as much as 280ml of moisture per day in humid conditions.
+It runs quietly at 35 dB, so it should be easy to live with in a bedroom or office.

 Best For: People who need a compact, quiet dehumidifier for small spaces like bedrooms, bathrooms, RVs, or closets.